unovue/radix-vue/docs/content/docs/utilities/primitive.md

 ---
 title: Primitive
-description: Compose Radix's functionality onto alternative element types or your own Vue components.
+description: Compose Reka's functionality onto alternative element types or your own Vue components.
 ---

 # Primitive

 <Description>
-Compose Radix's functionality onto alternative element types or your own Vue components.
+Compose Reka's functionality onto alternative element types or your own Vue components.
 </Description>

 When you are building a component, in some cases you might want to allow user to compose some functionalities onto the underlying element, or alternative element.
 This is where `Primitive` comes in handy as it expose this capability to the user.